ibm-cloud-docs/vmwaresolutions/shared/shared_creatingendpoints.md

 ## Procedure to modify a private network endpoint for virtual data center instances
 {: #shared_creatingendpoints-modify}

-You must open an IBM Support ticket to modify or adjust allowlisted IPs or subnets.
+You must open an IBM Support ticket to modify or adjust allowlisted IP addresses or subnets.
 Provide the following details when you contact IBM Support:

-* The IPs and subnets that you want to add or delete
+* The IP addresses and subnets that you want to add or delete
 * The virtual data center instance ID

 For more information about submitting an IBM Support ticket, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).